Chewyfitz/coding-challenge-nab-2019/readme.md

 I've also initialised a debug compilation script with `make debug`, which at the moment only prints the input variables, but could be modified to do whatever is needed.

 ## fib.cpp [C++]
+I had intended to implement this, but it offers no benefit over traditional C. If you really want a "C++" solution, you can compile the C code with g++.

 ## fib.hs [Haskell]
 This is a Haskell file.
 Unfortunately taking command-line input in Haskell is not an easy task (it can be done, but it's much easier to take arguments one at a time since the main function does not allow polymorphism), so I've instead opted to use a different format of asking for the arguments one-by-one.